sakshamgupta1298/Python-Django-Backend/restapi_app/README.md

 To access protected endpoints, include the JWT access token in the request headers .
 When using Postman, navigate to the Authorization section and choose "Bearer Token" as the authentication type.
 Paste your access token into the provided Token input box.
 Afterward, send the request.

+#### Caching of the GET REST Endpoint
+For caching, I have used the in-built Django caching backemd that caches the result of the GET REST Endpoint in PostgresSQL database `cache_table`.
+Caching Strategy used is: Per-Site Cache Strategy because the temperature statistics returned by above endpoint is not user-specific.
+API Response Performance improvement: 151 ms to 76 ms.

 ## Built With

 - Django - The web framework used